troysellers/heroku-301-client/readme.md

 And do the necessary to create your Heroku applications
 ```
 > cd heroku-301-client
-> heroku create troys-kafka-client
+> heroku create
 ```

-Watch everything happen and then attach Kafka
+Watch everything happen and then attach Kafka, this will be the same kafka that was created in the last exercise.

 ```
 > heroku addons:attach <<kafka addon name>>